bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+You need to create a class using class Name extends React.Componenet.
+You can then use the constructor with this.state or just use state ={}

 2. Describe the different phases of the component lifecycle.

+Describe the different phases of the component lifecycle.
+Mounting - this is where it calls on your constructor/renders/componentdidmount Updating - this is called when there is a prop/state change for a re-render Unmounting - when the component is removed from the dom

 3. Demonstrate an understanding of class component lifecycle methods.

+render - responsible for display componentDidMount- called after mount and good for async calls/server componentDidUpdate - can be used to update data with comparison to current props....can cause a loop if not used with conditional

 4. Define stateful logic.

+The use of state in code to make decisions for display/props

 5. Describe how to test a React component with React Testing Library.

+Arrange - set it your code to be testing by grabbing dom elements Act - call a method or function on dom element
+Assert - view returned results of the function call

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.